disneystreaming/alloy/README.md

 ### alloy#dateFormat

 This trait is used to express that a `String` in your model is formatted as a date.
+The format is defined in the [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339#section-5.6).
+Example: `2022-12-28`.

 ```smithy
 structure Test {